 Instead of leaving SULF, take membership as a foreign member or guest member.
 Contact us and we can tell you more.

-SULF membership fee is SEK 240 per month, including income insurance.
+SULF membership fee is SEK 250 per month, including income insurance.
 It is easiest to pay your fees by e-invoice or by direct debit.
-A charge of SEK 19 per invoice will be added (valid from 2019) for a paper invoice.
+A charge of SEK 19 per invoice will be added for a paper invoice.

 Fees to unemployment insurance funds are not included.
 In order to receive payments from the income insurance, you must be entitled to income-related unemployment benefits from the unemployment insurance fund.
 This means that you need to have been both a member of SULF and an unemployment insurance fund for at least 12 months in order to take advantage of the insurance.
 SULF therefore recommends that members also become members of the Akademikernas a-kassa, AEA.